cpbotha/cpbotha.github.io/content/posts/2016-11-21-microblog-posts-will-not-email-subscribers.md

 Using [the Code Snippets plugin][1] and [the jetpack subscriptions exclude categories filter][2], I have now configured the blog so that in theory it should not mail subscribers when I post in the microblog category.

-In short: Email subscribers won&#8217;t receive any microblog post emails.
+In short: Email subscribers won’t receive any microblog post emails.
 I hope this helps!

  [1]: https://wordpress.org/plugins/code-snippets/
  [2]: https://jetpack.com/support/subscriptions/